pragmatrix/BuildOnSave/README.md

 # BuildOnSave

-Put your cores to use and reduce the time to wait for your build!
+Put your cores to use and minimize the time to wait for your build!

 [![Build status](https://ci.appveyor.com/api/projects/status/4opfv6rmmw9mlums?svg=true)](https://ci.appveyor.com/project/pragmatrix/buildonsave)